k2view-academy/K2View-Academy/articles/31_external resources/01_external_jars.md

    ![image](images/external_lib.png)

+3. Restart Fabric Studio.

-3. Create a new enrichment function at the **CUSTOMER** LU, named "E164PhoneFormat", using the external JAR:
+4. Create a new enrichment function at the **CUSTOMER** LU, named "E164PhoneFormat", using the external JAR:

    - Add the relevant JAR's classes at the *Logic* java file: